obaqueiro/Othello/README.md

 Operation

-To run the game go your command prompt change directories to the directory containing the Othello_run.rb.
+To run the game go to your command prompt change directories to the directory containing the Othello_run.rb.
 When in said directory type "ruby Othello_run.rb" and press enter.
 When the game window appears, you will be have two prompts for the player names.
 Type your name and then press the return key.